Attachment Styles After a Breakup: Why It Hurts So Much (And What It Means)

 The Anxious–Avoidant Cycle

-When anxious and avoidant patterns connect, the relationship can feel electric.
+When anxious and avoidant patterns connect, relationships can feel intense and addictive.

 Reunion brings relief.